East India Club

-The East India Club is a gentlemen's club founded in 1849 and situated at 16, St James's Square in London.
+The East India Club (originally East India United Service Club) is a gentlemen's club founded in 1849 and situated at 16, St James's Square in London.
 The full title of the club is East India, Devonshire, Sports and Public Schools' Club due to mergers with other clubs.
-The club was originally founded for officers of the East India Company, and its first Patron was Prince Albert.
+The club was originally founded for officers of the East India Company.
+Its membership has included royalty, senior military officers, politicians, diplomats and businessmen.
+The clubs first patron was Prince Albert.

 History

-Founded in the middle of the 19th century, the club's original members, as set out in the Rule Book of 1851, were:
+The club was founded in the middle of the 19th century.
+Its original members, as set out in the Rule Book of 1851, were:

 The East India Company's servants – Clerical, Civil, Military, Naval and Medical of all the Presidencies, including those retired [and] all commissioned officers of Her Majesty's Army and Navy who have served in India, members of the Bar and Legal Profession who may have been or are Company's Advocates and Solicitors ...

 But within the first eight years of the club's foundation, following the Indian Mutiny of 1857, the Government of India Act 1858 led to the British Crown assuming direct control of India in the form of the new British Raj.
 The company was dissolved altogether in 1874, having been rendered by then vestigial, powerless, and obsolete.
 As a result, the club could no longer look to the East India Company as its main source of members.